Who I am

 Working on the “University-led Data Collection” Scenario 2 made me think about how data can reflect and even reinforce power dynamics in education.
 As my group designed a survey about how students use generative AI, I noticed how the way we define and categorize “digital engagement” can leave out certain experiences or voices.
 The readings by Crawford and D’Ignazio & Klein also helped me see how bias often starts in the way data is collected and labeled.
 It also made me more aware of the data I share on platforms like Copilot or ChatGPT, and how those systems use it to shape what I see and how I interact online.

 In this week’s workshop, our task was to take the survey data we collected on how students use generative AI and start visualizing it in Excel.
 The goal was to see how turning numbers into visuals can help make patterns easier to understand, but also to think about how our design choices shape what people take away from the data.
-Once we started working with our survey results, I realized how much the way we worded questions affected what we could actually show in the visualizations.
-A lot of responses used options like “somewhat likely” or “very likely,” and with multiple different tools and academic tasks included included in our questionnaire, it was difficult to narrow down a way to present the answers concisely.
+Our group was assigned the second scenario option, which asked us to create a survey as if we were employed by a data analysis company working on behalf of a UK-university.
+Our goal was to better understand student digital engagement via data collection and analysis.
+Once we started working with our survey results, I realized the degree to which the way we worded questions affected how we could actually show results in the data visualizations.
+The full survey can be found at this link for reference.

 Something that stood out in the survey results was that students who answered seemed much more comfortable using AI for brainstorming or proofreading than for creative or critical work.
-It showed a kind of boundary between where students may trust technology and where they still many rely on human input.
-This made me think about how power and hierarchy show up in the ways data is collected and represented.
-Overall, this workshop helped me see that data visualization isn’t just about making charts, it’s about interpretation and how we decide what stories to tell through the data.
+It showed a potential boundary between where students may trust technology and where they still may rely on human input.